Section Image

 Students may attend RSU 18 schools

 Regional School Unit 18 (RSU 18) serves the community.
 Niche rates it B overall and ranks it as the second-best district in Kennebec County.
-Elementary students may begin at A-minus-rated James H. Bean School before advancing to Messalonskee Middle School, rated B and Messalonskee High, rated B-minus.
+Elementary students may begin at A-minus-rated James H. Bean School before advancing to Messalonskee Middle School, rated B, and Messalonskee High, rated B-minus.
 Maine Arts Academy, also rated B-minus, is a public charter school serving grades seven through twelve.
 It is the only free, public high school for the arts in Maine and Niche ranks it the third best high school for the arts in the state.
 Pathways range from music to visual arts to dance.

 Entertainment at Snow Pond Center for the Arts

-Snow Pond Center for the Arts by Messalonskee Lake is a regional hub for music and fun.
+Snow Pond Center for the Arts by Messalonskee Lake is a regional hub for music and entertainment.
 It’s home to the Bowl-in-the-Pines amphitheater, one of the biggest and oldest outdoor stages in the country.
 Nestled in the woods, this 7,000-seat venue hosts local artists and nationally known musicians like Maren Morris.
 The New England Music Camp at the Snow Pond Center for the Arts brings musically inclined kids to Messalonskee Lake every summer.

 Shopping and dining in Sidney and Augusta

 Middle Road General Store & Bakery is a convenience store in the center of town serving hot meals and carrying groceries and homemade baked treats.
 Sidney residents can get locally made goods at Bacon Farm Maple Products and fresh goat cheese from Kennebec Cheesery.
 Otherwise, stores like Hannaford and Walmart are clustered in Waterville to the north.
-To the south, Augusta has national chains like Kohl’s and The Home Depot, along with The Red Barn, a popular, pet-friendly pit stop serving fried fish and lobster rolls with indoor and outdoor seating.
+To the south, Augusta has national chains like Kohl’s and The Home Depot, along with The Red Barn, a popular, pet-friendly pit-stop serving fried fish and lobster rolls with indoor and outdoor seating.

 Driving through Kennebec County